pstaight/Spinning-Octahedron/README.md

 Symbolab - to solve the matrix operations and functions

 ### Modifications:
-#### cubeWidth
+#### octWidth
-  - Sets the length of one side of the cube
+  - Sets the length of one side of the octahedron
-  - Change this (along with 'horizontalOffset') to get cubes of different sizes
+  - Change this (along with 'horizontalOffset') to get octahedrons of different sizes

 #### backgroundASCIICode
-  - To change the background on which the cube spins in the terminal
+  - To change the background on which the octahedron spins in the terminal
   - For aesthetics -> set as ' '

 ### Working:
 Open the terminal (in mac) or command prompt (in windows). <br/>
-Go to directory in which the spinning_cube.c file is located. <br/>
+Go to directory in which the spinning_oct.c file is located. <br/>
 Run the following commands in order:
-  - gcc spinning_cube.c
+  - gcc spinning_oct.c
   - ls (to check if 'a.out' file is created)
-  - ./a.outYou can see
+  - ./a.out
 <br/>
 Voila!
-You can see your spinning cube.
+You can see your spinning octahedron.